microsoft/FluidFramework/.changeset/purple-analysts-depart.md

 Support generation of JSON Schema from Shared Tree view schema (alpha)

 Adds alpha-quality support for canonical [JSON Schema](https://json-schema.org/docs) representation of Shared Tree schema and adds a `getJsonSchema` function for getting that representation for a given `TreeNodeSchema`.
-This `JSON Schema` representation can be used to describe schema requirements to external systems, and can be used with validation tools like [ajv](https://ajv.js.org/) to validate data before inserting it into a Shared Tree.
+This JSON Schema representation can be used to describe schema requirements to external systems, and can be used with validation tools like [ajv](https://ajv.js.org/) to validate data before inserting it into a Shared Tree.

 Example:

-A Shared Tree schema like...
+Given a SharedTree schema like the following:

 ```typescript
 class MyObject extends schemaFactory.object("MyObject", {